Child Care Nutrition

 A wide variety of nutritionally balanced, high quality foods are freshly prepared and served each day.

-• Meals are served family style; children serve themselves a little of each food offere
+- Meals are served family style; children serve themselves a little of each food offered

 Nutrition Supported by the Food Program

-The CACFP plays a vital role in supporting quality child care and helping children get a healthy start in life by making sure nutritous meals are served to children in child care programs.
+The CACFP plays a vital role in supporting quality child care and helping children get a healthy start in life by making sure nutritious meals are served to children in child care programs.

-I have been a member of the Federal Child and Adult Care Food Program (CACFP) since 1996, and follow CACFP requirements as minimal guidelines for the meals I serve children.
+I have been a member of the Federal Child and Adult Care Food Program (CACFP) since 1996, and follow CACFP requirements as minimal guidelines for the meals I provide.
+Our Breakfast meets CACFP requirements for AM Snack, Lunch meets Lunch requirements, and PM Snack meets Dinner requirements, though I continue to refer to them as Breakfast, Lunch, and Snack in our daily routine.

 CACFP Nutrition Requirements